inossidabile/styx/README.md

 Forms.attach('#foo_form', success_callback, error_callback)
 ```

-Note that if success_callback was not given but server responded with some data, Styx.Forms will try
+Note that if success_callback was not given but server responded with some data, **Styx.Forms** will try
 to evaluate it as URL and will try to redirect to it.

-Javascript part goes best with Styx.Initializers.
+Javascript part goes best with **Styx.Initializers**.

 ### Server side

-In common you just want to store your form as model.
-Styx.Forms come with predefined helper for this:
+In common you just want to store your form as model. **Styx.Forms** come with predefined helper for this:

 ```ruby
 # app/controllers/foos_controller.rb